cakephp/docs/en/appendices/orm-migration.rst

 By only loading associated data that has been specifically requested you spend less time fighting the ORM trying to get only the data you want.

-No afterFind event or virtual fields
+No afterFind Event or Virtual Fields
 ------------------------------------

 In previous versions of CakePHP you needed to make extensive use of the